Kolclo/Artifacts-MMO-Client/README.md

 - [ ] Ability to request new resources when they're not found locally
 - [ ] Display name of the location you're hovering over in corner
 - [ ] Display current location name in corner or near map
+- [ ] Add pins to map?

+### Inventory
+Add support for inventory usage/management
+- [ ] Access to inventory
-- [ ] Display cooldown for actions on screen
+- [ ] Inventory UI system

+### Code Quality
+Improve code consistency and efficiency
-- [ ] Multithreading probably...quantum computers
+- [ ] Use typing for function parameters and return types
-- [ ] Make code more modular
+- [ ] Use more functions to make code more modular
+- [ ] Consistent naming conventions throughout the code
+- [ ] Remove hardcoded interactions with requester module and instead use api_actions

+### Performance
+Improve performance of client
+- [ ] Multithreading?
+- [ ] Option to play exclusively via terminal?

+### Character Selection
+Prompt user to select a character to control
+- [x] Create custom background
+- [x] Display background and animate it's movement
+- [x] Create custom music
+- [x] Get a list of characters from API
+- [x] Display character list to user
+- [x] Allow for character selection